Mahakala: a Python-based Modular Ray-tracing and Radiative Transfer Algorithm for Curved Space-times: Applications

+Figure~\ref{fig:Changing_R_high_SANE} is similar to Figure~\ref{fig:Changing_R_high_MAD} but for a SANE simulation.
+Both MAD and SANE simulations behave quite similarly, with the MAD curves being slightly more smooth than SANE (emissivity still peaks between $r\approx 1.85\,M$ and $r\approx 2.85 \,M$ for all $i$ for SANE).
+Absorption has an even smaller effect in SANE simulations as compared to MAD.
+For both SANE and MAD, $j_{\nu} / \nu^2$ peaks at slightly smaller radii compared to $I_{\nu}/\nu^3$, indicating that absorption is not negligible very close to the black hole.
+For both MAD and SANE, the slopes of both $j_{\nu} / \nu^2$ and $I_{\nu}/\nu^3$ decrease as $\mathcal{M}$ increases.
+This behavior suggests that the outer regions of the flow become brighter relative to the inner regions.
+This relative change is likely due to the fact that the magnetic field scales with $\mathcal{M}$ and synchrotron emissivity scales non-linearly with magnetic field (see equation~\ref{eq:Synchrotron_emission}), resulting in a proportionately higher increase in emission farther from the black hole.

-The middle panels of Figure~\ref{fig:Changing_R_high} are similar to the left panels, but the different curves correspond to different values of $\mathcal{M}$.
-For these panels we have set $R_{\mathrm{high}}=10$ and $i=60^{\circ}$.
-Even for higher values of $\mathcal{M}$, absorption has a relatively small effect and the emission peaks very close to the black hole (between $r\approx 2.2\,M$ and $r\approx 3.7\,M$).
-We explore the effect of the inclination angle in the right panels of Figure~\ref{fig:Changing_R_high}, where we set $R_{\mathrm{high}}=80$ and $\mathcal{M}=1\times 10^{27}$.
-For all values of $R_{\mathrm{high}}$, $\mathcal{M}$, and $i$ we consider, the majority of the emission in 1.3~mm images originates within $\sim10\,M$ and peaks between $r\approx 2.7\,M$ and $r\approx 4.7\,M$.
-This is consistent with previous expectations and provides additional certainty that the 1.3~mm images of M87 and Sgr~A$^*$ probe the region very close to the black hole, as has previously been argued (see, e.g., \citealt{M87_paper_5, Patoka}).
+For all values of $R_{\mathrm{high}}$, $\mathcal{M}$, and $i$ we consider for both MAD and SANE and both $j_{\nu} / \nu^2$ and $I_{\nu}/\nu^3$, the majority of the emission in 1.3~mm images originates within the retrograde ISCO radius and peaks between $r\approx 1.35\,M$ and $r\approx 3.35\,M$.
+This is consistent with previous expectations and provides additional certainty that the 1.3~mm images of M87 and Sgr~A$^*$ probe the region very close to the black hole, as has previously been argued (see, e.g., \citealt{M87_paper_5,Patoka}).